Inauguration of Andrew Johnson: Senator Stewart's account (1908)

 According to Stewart, Johnson's response to the news that he was to be sworn in was "I'm ready."

 Then, per Stewart again, after going to find Secretary of War Edwin Stanton and informing him of the state of the President:

 Stanton and I were driven back to the Kirkwood House, and, accompanied by the coachman, we went directly to Johnson's room.
 He was lying down.
 We aroused him, dressed him as well as we could, led him down stairs, and put him in Stanton's carriage.
 We took him to the White House, and Stanton sent for a tailor, a barber, and a doctor.
 He had a dose administered, and the President was bathed and shaved, his hair was cut, and a new suit of clothes was fitted to him.
 He did not, however, get into a condition to be visible until late in the afternoon, when a few persons were permitted to see him to satisfy themselves that there was a President in the White House.

-Stewart's account was disputed at length by Tennessee Congressman Walter P. Brownlow (a nephew of Johnson's old political enemy Parson Brownlow) in an article the following year.
+Stewart's account was disputed at length by Tennessee Representative Walter P. Brownlow (a nephew of Johnson's old political enemy Parson Brownlow) in an article the following year.
 Brownlow had the article entered into the Congressional Record of February 25, 1909.
 (Note: Per Miller, Zachary A. (2022).
 "False Idol: The Memory of Andrew Johnson and Reconstruction in Greeneville, Tennessee 1869–2022" the article was originally published as Brownlow, Walter P. (1908).
 "Defense and Vindication of Andrew Johnson") Brownlow's rebuttals included: